 - A personal safety intervention order helps to protect you from someone that is not a family member.

-Intervention orders have rules (called conditions) about how the person (called the respondent) can behave towards you.
+Intervention orders have conditions (these are rules) about how the person (called the respondent) can behave towards you.
 The respondent must follow the conditions of the order.
-If they don’t, police can take action.
+If they do not, police can take action.